 It would be an understatement to say that the Davis Mountains have a special place in our hearts.
-We have long dreamed of one day living in the region and are on the cusp of making that dream come true.
-We think there's so much potential in the Texas Davis Mountains AVA (American Viticultural Area) and are excited to play a part in building on the grape growing tradition of the area.
+Having visited the area many times, we dreamed of one day living here.
+We think there's so much potential in the Texas Davis Mountains AVA (American Viticultural Area) and are excited to play a part in building on the grape growing tradition of this area.

-Dan, who grew up in Oregon's Willamette Valley, is the number one (and only) ranch hand and focuses his time on getting the vineyard site ready for planting in 2020 while conserving as much of the wild ranch land as possible.
-He is also set to complete the two-year Viticulture Certificate Program through Texas Tech this summer.
-Maura is pursuing formal wine industry education through WSET and is looking forward to getting more involved in the Fort Davis community.
+Dan, who grew up in Oregon's Willamette Valley, is the number one (and only) ranch hand and focuses his time on planting our first new vines in 2020 while conserving as much of the wild ranch land as possible.
+He is also enrolled in the Viticulture Certificate Program through Texas Tech.
+Maura is pursuing formal wine industry education through WSET (she earned the Level 2 Award in Wine and Spirits in 2019 and plans to pursue the Level 3 certification soon).

 For more information about our plans for the Vineyard at Blue Mountain, please check out our interview with the Fort Davis Chamber of Commerce.